 The Types of Coverage Exemptions chart, later, shows the types of coverage exemptions available and whether the coverage exemption may be granted by the Marketplace, claimed on your tax return, or both.
-If you are claiming a coverage exemption in Part III, the right-hand column of the chart shows which code you should enter in column c to claim that particular coverage exemption.
+If you are claiming a coverage exemption on your tax return, the right-hand column of the chart shows which code you should use in Part III to claim that particular coverage exemption.

-If you did not apply for a coverage exemption from the Marketplace during 2014, claim the coverage exemption on your tax return, if allowed.
-If the coverage exemption can be granted only by the Marketplace (for example, a coverage exemption based on membership in certain religious sects or certain other exemptions sometimes referred to as hardship exemptions). apply to the Marketplace for that coverage exemption before filing your tax return.
-If the Marketplace has not processed your application before you file your tax return, complete Part I and enter "pending" in column c for each individual listed.
+Certain coverage exemptions may be granted by the Marketplace or may be claimed on your tax return.
+If you did not apply for a coverage exemption from the

+Marketplace during 2014, you generally must claim the coverage exemption on your tax return, if allowed.
+However, you may still apply to the Marketplace for a coverage exemption based on membership in certain religious sects or for certain hardship exemptions.
+If you need to apply for a coverage exemption from the Marketplace and do not have time before your tax filing deadline, you may request an extension to file your tax return.
+See Form 4868.

-Dec 16, 2014 Cat.
+Sep 23, 2014 Cat.
 No. 60810G